VISHWAJEET-GAIKWAD/Unityproject/README.md

 # Unityproject
-coick space bar to change the colour of player (cude)
+click space bar to change the colour of player (cube)